ZofSpades/Web-scraper-for-price-comparison/SETUP.md

 **Solution:** This is normal behavior
 - Some sites have bot detection
 - Amazon and Flipkart are most reliable
-- Timeout is set to 12 seconds per site (15 seconds total with async scraping)
+- Timeout is set to 10 seconds per site (15 seconds total with 5s overhead buffer)
 - Results from available sites will be shown
 - **Async scraping** runs all sites concurrently for faster results